fanhongtao/JDK/demo/jfc/Stylepad/README.txt

-To run the Stylepad demo on 1.2: java Stylepad
+To run the Stylepad demo on 1.2 <all platforms>: java -jar Stylepad.jar

 To run the Stylepad demo on 1.1.x on Solaris: setenv SWING_HOME <path to swing release>